The Wandering Caryatids Of Southwark Park

 Rotherhithe Old Town Hall with statues highlighted.
 Image public domain.

 There's a special and lovely word for female statues that hold up bits of buildings: caryatids (sometimes caryatides).
-The most famous ones in London are the quartet along the side of St Pancras New Church on Euston Road.
+The most famous ones in London are the quartet along the side of St Pancras New Church on Euston Road (with four lesser-seen ones round the other side).

 Their Southwark sisters were sculpted by Henry Poole.
 You might not know the name, but you've probably seen his work.
 This is the man who contributed most of the ornamentation to the magnificent Blackfriar pub near Blackfriars Bridge.